joshuaboniface/mediasorter/README.md

 # mediasorter

 mediasorter is a tool to automatically "sort" media files from a source naming format  into something nicer for humans to read/organize, and for tools like Jellyfin to parse and collect metadata for.
-It uses The Movie DB for movie metadata and TVMaze for TV metadata to obtain additional information, then performs the "sort" via a user-selectable mechanism.
+It uses The Movie DB for movie metadata and TVDB for TV metadata to obtain additional information, then performs the "sort" via a user-selectable mechanism.
 In this aspect it seeks to be a replacement for FileBot and other similar tools.

 Most aspects of mediasorter can be configured, either inside the main configuration file, or via command-line arguments; it hopes to remain simple yet flexible, doing exactly what the administrator wants and nothing more.